 Game walking is something special.
 I did it the first time in Kruger National Park in 2009 and have since then done it each time I have travelled to Africa.

 For many people game walking seems like the odd thing to do when you go on safari.
-Why should you leave the comfort of the vehicle for something that could be more dangerous?
-Well the answer is simple for me as you get so much more out of your safari experience when you transform from a camera-clicking observer to an active participant.
+Why should you leave the comfort of the vehicle for something that could be dangerous?
+Well the answer is simple for me as you get so much more out of your safari experience when you transform yourself from a camera-clicking observer to an active participant.

 Of course there are downsides, but they are few in my eyes.
-If your sole purpose of a safari is to get as close as possible to take portrait shoots, then I would think twice about game walking, even if I would recommend that you try it.
+If your sole purpose of a safari is to get as close as possible to take portrait shoots, then I would think twice about game walking, even if I would recommend you to try it.

 The wildlife will become aware of your presence as soon as you leave the box-shaped vehicle to continue on foot.
 You will certainly not come as close to the animals especially if you move directly towards them and push them into their flight zone, more about zones later.
 Still the benefits are greater as you now can notice all the small things, hear what would be missed from inside a vehicle, smell the scents, see the spoors and so on.
 You will become aware of the surroundings as your senses sharpen.
 None which would happen from inside a vehicle.